Freeman Technology is a specialist company pioneering the measurement and understanding of powders and their flow properties.

 - Wall friction – how easily the powder flows over the inner surface of the container

-- Compressibility – how the application of a consolidating stress changes bulk density
+- Compressibility – how the application of consolidating stress changes bulk density

-These variables define how the powder will behave in the hopper when consolidated by the weight of material in the bin.
+These variables define how the powder will behave in the hopper when consolidated by the weight of the material in the bin.
 Potentially a stable arch can form across the hopper outlet (figure 2), and if this is strong enough to support the rest of the powder in the vessel then discharge ceases.
-For any given combination of powder and material of construction, hopper half angle and outlet size determine whether a stable arch can form.
-In the 1960's Jenike carried out a detailed flow analysis based on this flow/no flow condition, to develop a design methodology which remains the standard.
+For any given combination of powder and material of construction, hopper half-angle and outlet size determine whether a stable arch can form.
+In the 1960s Jenike carried out a detailed flow analysis based on this flow/no-flow condition, to develop a design methodology that remains the standard.